• Skip to primary navigation

 • Cook, stirring often, until the pasta is heated through, for about 5 minutes.

 • Remove to a plate.
 Sprinkle with parmesan, red pepper flakes, and parsley.
-Serve immediately.

 Notes

-• When cooking the garlic, cook it until it's golden brown, then add the noodles.
+• When cooking the garlic, cook until it's golden brown, then add the noodles.
 Garlic tends to go from golden to burnt pretty fast, so be vigilant.

 Nutrition per Serving

-Serving: 0.5recipe | Calories: 331kcal | Carbohydrates: 10g | Protein: 7g | Fat: 30g | Saturated Fat: 6g | Sodium: 488mg | Fiber: 3g | Sugar: 2g
+Serving: 0.5 recipe | Calories: 331 kcal | Carbohydrates: 10 g | Protein: 7 g | Fat: 30 g | Saturated Fat: 6 g | Sodium: 488 mg | Fiber: 3 g | Sugar: 2 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Keto Side Dishes
+More Side Dishes

-• Caramelized onions served on a white plate with a napkin.
+• Caramelized onions are served on a white plate with a napkin.

 Caramelized Onions

-• Three latkes served on a white plate.
+• Three latkes are served on a white plate.

-Perfect Latkes
+Crispy Latkes

-• Sweet potato patties stacked on a white plate.
+• Sweet potato cakes are stacked on a white plate.

-Sweet Potato Patties
+Sweet Potato Cakes

 Crustless Vegetable Quiche

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating